 - In one of the episodes of the short-lived Dilbert TV show, two teams of engineers are competing, and the losing team will be transferred to Albany, NY — which is shown as being incredibly cold on the first day of summer.
 When the episode's Big Bad — no, not the boss but the rival team's leader — is decapitated, her head comments "Well, better this than Albany."

-- In an episode of The Simpsons, Homer travels to Winnipeg, Canada, and the road sign on approaching the city proclaims "We were born here.
+- In one episode, Homer travels to Winnipeg, Canada, and the road sign on approaching the city proclaims "We were born here.
 What's your excuse?"

 - And in the episode where they move to Cypress Creek:

-Scorpio: By the way, Homer, what's your least favourite country?
+Scorpio: By the way, Homer, what's your least favorite country?
 Italy or France?

 - Truth in Television:

 - There is actually a Hell in Norway, though it just means "Cave."
-"Helvete" is Norwegian for "Hell".
+"Helvete" is Norwegian for "Hell".note

 - Also, there's a Hell on the island of Grand Cayman.
 Considering that the island is in the Caribbean (and has the typical climate/terrain you'd expect) it's a fitting name for a large expanse of warped, pitted, ugly, sharp-edged black limestone formations.